bbauska/Coursera-Bootstrap/README.md

 there.

-To divide your form into rows, you can simply use a div with the class=\"form-group\" and then apply the row class to it.
+To divide your form into rows, you can simply use a div with the class="form-group" and then apply the row class to it.

 With this, we are going to add in two form groups here.